joshuarobs/fnr-test4/README.md

 # ReactMonorepo

+An Nx Monorepo setup with React, Vite, Tailwind CSS and [Shadcn UI](https://github.com/shadcn-ui/ui).

+For those that don't want or need Next.js in their stack.

+Thanks to the help from this tutorial here: https://medium.com/readytowork-org/monorepo-setup-with-nx-nextjs-and-shadcn-ui-3b72c3599470

+And hours of tinkering around.

+---

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.